PrestaShop/docs/src/content/1.7/development/components/mail-template/_index.md

 * if you only have the **txt** type, the same layout will be used for **html** layout (and you won't have images or other rich elements)

 {{% notice note %}}
-As a consequence of this fallback system, and since we mostly want rich HTML emails, most email themes will only contain html layouts and txt ones will be automatically generated from them.
+As a consequence of this fallback system, and since we mostly want rich HTML emails, most email themes will only contain html layouts, and txt layouts will be automatically generated from them.
 {{% /notice %}}